 Rumors and release

 A support video leaked the name "AirTags" when shown in a menu for deactivating Find My while resetting an iPhone.
 The video has been promptly removed but has confirmed the product name at least.
-A release may be imminent.

 A new report suggests that the "AirTags" will be sold with a keychain and leather sleeve bundled in the box.
+Prosser has since stated the leather sleeve and keychain will be sold separately.